AnonymousNnew/JIT_Generalizable_to-Semantic_preserving_Change/README.md

 This step activates the transformations on the written test files.

-1. Place the JavaTransformerWorkflows.ja in a directory separate from this project's directory (putside form this project's directory).
+1. Place the JavaTransformerWorkflows.jar in a directory with name 'JavaTransformer' separate from this project's directory (putside form this project's directory).
 2. Execute:

    ```